mlittle7730/mlittle7730.github.io/README.md

 One of the challenges with databases was coming up with a way to implement data from a database as well as the CSV file when loading bids.
 Once that worked the next issue was that the data types were not matching, so when sorting the values would return as “nan”.
 A choice that took a lot of consideration was choosing which database management system would be best for security, using SQL Lite turned out to be the most secure when using this app.

+In the data.py file, I localized the submit_input function instead of having it call gui.py which was difficult.
+I then made the time taken to sort the data by parameters display on the GUI which took me some time.

 ## Future Plans

 I plan to add a server based database with users and permissions in the future.
 This will allow for companywide implementation of this application, since they will be able to pull the same information with permissions and higher security.
-I also plan on giving the GUI another theme using customtkinter at some point in the future, since it is using a basic GUI for now.
+I want to create more unit tests to run situational tests in the code and fix my Not Null unit test so that it runs properly.
 Adding "Update a bid" and "Search bid" functions will also make this project a lot more lucrative.